 3.3 Cloud Point

-Cusabio adopts E.coli cell free expression technology.
-The technology is not limited by cell structure and is suitable for the expression of membrane proteins and toxic proteins that are toxic to cells, with yield up to mg/ml level.
-According to the traditional cell-based expression, conventional treatment of membrane proteins requires destruction of the cell membrane, which tends to cause the therein inserted membrane conformation change or even denaturation.
-But the open E.coli cell free expression system can optimize expression yield in vitro in multiple ways, and the expressed membrane proteins can be immediately enveloped by the detergents after translation during the expression, to maximum avoid exposure to aqueous solution.
+Cusabio adopts E.coli cell-free expression technology.
+The technology is not limited by cell structure and is suitable for the expression of membrane proteins and toxic proteins that are toxic to cells, with a yield of up to mg/ml level.
+The open E.coli cell-free expression system can optimize expression yield in vitro in multiple ways, and the expressed membrane proteins can be immediately enveloped by the detergents after translation during the expression, to maximum avoid exposure to the aqueous solution.
 Now we have already successfully developed the following active aquaporins.

 ● Recombinant Escherichia coli Aquaporin Z (aqpZ)

 Function: Channel that permits osmotically driven movement of water in both directions.
 It is involved in osmoregulation and in the maintenance of cell turgor during volume expansion in rapidly growing cells.
 It mediates the rapid entry or exit of water in response to abrupt changes in osmolarity.

 Figure 3.
 The binding activity of aqpZ with ytfE